atodorov/atodorov.github.com/source/projects/index.markdown

 <img style="float: left; margin-right: 10px;" src="/images/logos/difio.png" alt="Difio" />

-[Difio](http://www.dif.io) is my latest project.
+[Difio](http://www.dif.io) is my latest venture.
 This is a service targeted at developers who use open source packages and libraries.
 Difio keeps track of application dependencies and tells you when they change.
 It lets you inspect the changes and make informed decision when or what to upgrade because even if an application works, any change in its libraries